-Mr Leach was a Director of Pancontinental since February 2016, having held both the positions of Independent Non-Executive Director and more recently Independent Non-Executive Chairman.
-Post financial year end on 10 July 2017, after shareholder approval of the Bombora Natural Energy Pty Ltd acquisition Mr Leach stepped down from the Board.
+Mr Leach was a Director of Pancontinental since February 2016, having held both the positions of Independent Non-Executive Director and Independent Non-Executive Chairman.
+On 10 July 2017, after shareholder approval of the Bombora Natural Energy Pty Ltd acquisition Mr Leach stepped down from the Board.